universelabs/universe/CONTRIBUTING.md

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, Universe is maintained under [the Semantic Versioning guidelines](https://semver.org/).

-Sometimes we screw up, but we'll adhere to those rules whenever possible.
+Universe Semantic Versioning Example:

+> v0.1.0-alpha
+> v0.1.4-alpha
+> v0.2.22-alpha
+> v0.4.0-beta
+> v0.5.13-beta
+> v1.0.0
+> v1.14.3
+> v3.2.78
+> etc..

+We use git tags to declare versions and manually create releases.
+We use [Git-Flow (AVH)](https://github.com/universelabs/universe/blob/master/CONTRIBUTING.md#git-flow-avh) for branching only.

 See [the Releases section of our GitHub project](https://github.com/universelabs/universe/releases) for changelogs for each release version of Universe.